-Another report involved 16 mothers who were each interviewed nine times during the course of treatment during a 6-month period.
+Another report135 involved 16 mothers who were each interviewed nine times during treatment during a 6-month period.
 The key findings of the report dealt with treatment implementation, perception of the treatment, and parent emotions.

 The first finding dealt with obstacles implementing the treatment.
 Those obstacles can be summarised as